gsam95/gsam95/Kafka/ProjectSummary.md

 #### 2. *Visualizing Patterns*

-Objective: Perform EDA on the air quality data streamed from Kafka, focusing on understanding the temporal patterns in pollutant concentrations and relationships between different pollutants.
+Details of the EDA on the air quality data streamed from Kafka, focusing on understanding the temporal patterns in pollutant concentrations and relationships between different pollutants are documented in the [Final report](https://github.com/gsam95/gsam95/blob/main/Kafka/FinalReport.md).

-Time Series Analysis Requirements:

-Analyze time-based patterns in the data
-Explore relationships between different pollutants Identify seasonality, trends, and anomalies
-Deliverables:

-Basic Visualizations (15 Points):
-Time-series plots of CO, NOx, and Benzene concentrations Daily/weekly patterns (average by hour of day, day of week) Correlation heatmap between different pollutants Advanced Visualizations (Optional - 5 Bonus Points):
-Autocorrelation and partial autocorrelation plots Decomposition of time series into trend, seasonality, and residuals Analysis Report:
-2-3 page report describing patterns you observed Analysis of potential factors influencing air quality variations Discussion of how your findings will inform your modeling approach

 _Future Scope of Work_